-Vitanova Biomedical, Inc. (VNB) is a San Antonio, TX-based early stage biotechnology firm developing patented (pending) technology licensed from the University of Texas at San Antonio.
+Vitanova Biomedical, Inc. (VNB) is a San Antonio, TX-based early stage biotechnology company developing patented (pending) technology licensed from the University of Texas at San Antonio.
 The company’s cancer treatment, Light-Activated Intracellular Acidosis (LAIA), is based upon three accepted principles of cancer therapy: 1) Intracellular acidosis causes rapid pH-induced cancer cell death; 2) Compounds can be activated by specific wavelengths of light; and 3) Nanoparticles can be selectively targeted to specific cancer types using antibody-antigen conjugates.
 Our data support that LAIA effectively induces early cell apoptosis, resulting in 81-100% cancer cell death in less than two hours, across five different cancer cell types including triple negative breast, pancreatic and prostate cancer cells.
-While future cancer indications can be pursued by simply changing the targeting conjugates of our proprietary compound, VNB is currently pursuing early-stage local prostate cancer as our first cancer therapy indication.
+While future cancer indications can be pursued by simply changing the targeting conjugates of our proprietary compound, VNB is currently pursuing early stage local prostate cancer as our first cancer therapy indication.

 UNMET MARKET NEED: